Linga Balija

-Linga Balija or Banajiga is a community living in the Indian states of Andhra Pradesh and Telangana.
-They are one of the subcaste of the Balija caste.
+Linga Balija is a community living in the Indian states of Andhra Pradesh and Telangana.
+They are one of the subcastes of the Balija caste.

-The Linga Balijas are a Telugu speaking trading community primarily residing in the Indian state of Andhra pradesh.
+The Linga Balijas are a Telugu speaking trading community primarily residing in the Indian state of Andhra Pradesh.
 In Karnataka, they are known as Linga Banajigas and in Tamil Nadu, they are known as Linga Vadugars.
 They are now called Jangam.

 Linga Balijas, who are traders, are described in the Madras Census Report of 1901 as a Lingayat sub-caste of the Balija community.

 Etymology

 Variations of the name used in the medieval era include Balanja, Bananja, Bananju, Banajiga, and Banijiga, with probable cognates such as Balijiga, Valanjiyar, Balanji, Bananji, and Baliga, as well as derivatives like Vani (in Maharashtra).
 All of these are said to be derived from the Sanskrit term "Vanik" or "Vanij," meaning trader.

 Another etymological theory suggests that "Balija" is derived from the Sanskrit word "Bali," meaning a sacrifice made during the 'Yagna' ritual, and "Ja," meaning born.
 Therefore, "Balija" translates to "born from sacrifice."

-Balijas, who followed Lingayatism or Veerashaivism referred to themselves as Linga Balijas.These are the Lingayats proper and form the bulk of the community.
+Balijas, who followed Lingayatism or Veerashaivism referred to themselves as Linga Balijas.
+These are the Lingayats proper and form the bulk of the community.
 They are known as Linga Balijas in Telangana.